cortex-js/compute-engine/src/docs/guide-domains.md

 - The **`Anything`** domain contains all possible values and all possible domains.
 It is used when not much is known about the possible value of an expression.
 In some languages, this is called the _universal_ type.
 - The **`Void`** domain contains no value.
+It is the subdomain of all domains.
-It is rarely used, but it could for example indicate the return domain of a function that never returns.
+  Also called the zero or empty domain.
+It is rarely used, but it could indicate the return domain of a function that never returns.

 There are a few other important domains: